bigevilbeard/cat_centre_vlan_checker/README.md

-# Cisco DNA Center VLAN Range Checker
+# Cisco Catalyst Center VLAN Range Checker

-A Python script to query Cisco DNA Center (formerly DNAC) to check if VLANs within a specified range are in use across all monitored network devices.
+A Python script to query Cisco Catalyst Center (formerly DNAC) to check if VLANs within a specified range are in use across all monitored network devices.

 ## Features

-- 🔐 Secure authentication with Cisco DNA Center
+- 🔐 Secure authentication with Cisco Catalyst Center
 - 📡 Automatic discovery of all monitored network devices
 - 🔍 VLAN range checking across multiple devices
 - 📊 Detailed reporting with device information